The John Paul Stevens Public Interest Fellowships: $5000 for the three eligible applications with the highest scores.

 No. You must have an eligible position secured before the deadline and a confirmation from your host organization must be included in your application materials.

-Yes, you are still eligible to receive UCOP and KHLF fellowships.
+Yes, you are still eligible to receive the Summer Public Service and KHLF fellowships.
 Should you be selected, your stipend will affect the calculation for your award amount.
 However, because you will be paid by your employer, you are not eligible to receive the John Paul Stevens Fellowship.

-Pro Bono work is work you have done without compensation from any source and for which you are not receiving credit.
-Work done on behalf of KHLF counts double and you only need to complete 5 hours to be eligible for UCOP.
-If you do not complete 5 hours for KHLF, you are responsible for completing 10 hours of other pro bono work.
+Any public service work you have done without compensation from any source and for which you are not receiving credit.
+Work done on behalf of KHLF counts double and you only need to complete 5 hours to fulfill the requirement.
+If you do not complete 5 hours for KHLF, you are responsible for completing 10 hours of other volunteer work.
 The 10 hours can include up to 2 hours of training, but cannot not include travel time.

-We do not keep a list of places other students have gone to satisfy their pro bono hours.
-We recommend reaching out the a local non profit or legal aid (such as Legal Services of Northern California) to volunteer.
+We do not keep a list of places other students have gone to satisfy their public service/volunteer hours.
+We recommend reaching out a local non profit or legal aid (such as Legal Services of Northern California) to volunteer.
 Some organizations and student groups host one day clinics (expungement, naturalization, etc.).
 If you are externing for a government agency or non profit for credit, you can earn hours by volunteering more time than required for your units.
+Any public service volunteer activity can count toward your requirement.

-If you are a 1L who is volunteering with the workers' rights clinic, that will satisfy the pro bono requirement because you are not being compensated nor are you receiving credit.
+If you are a 1L who is volunteering with a clinic, that will satisfy the public service/volunteer requirement because you are not being compensated nor are you receiving credit.

-For the UCOP summer funding application, you are not required to submit verification of your pro bono hours.
+For the summer funding application, you are not required to submit verification of your public service/volunteer hours.
 The application cover sheet asks you to certify that you have completed the necessary hours.
 If there is a question to the validity of your certification you may be asked to verify the hours and false affirmations may be subject to student discipline.

-Three King Hall faculty and/or staff members review and score the applications for UCOP and John Paul Stevens Fellowships.
-The two highest cumulative scorers will receive Stevens Fellowships.
-UCOP Fellowships will be awarded to the next highest scorers, in turn, until fellowship funds are exhausted.
+King Hall faculty and/or staff members review and score the applications for Summer Public Service and John Paul Stevens Fellowships.
+The three highest cumulative scorers will receive Stevens Fellowships.
+Summer Public Service Fellowships will be awarded to the next highest scorers, in turn, until fellowship funds are exhausted.

 KHLF is an independent, student-directed non-profit organization.
 Each applicant for KHLF Fellowships is evaluated anonymously by a selection committee.
 KHLF awards grants to those applicants receiving the highest overall scores tallied from each of the members of the selection committee.

-The committee does it’s best to make a decision on UCOP and Stevens Fellowships within 3-4 weeks after the close of the application deadline.
+All applications are reviewed once the application period ends - they are not reviewed on a rolling basis.
+The committee does it’s best to make a decision on Fellowship awards within 3-4 weeks after the close of the application deadline.
 You will receive an email to inform you of the decision.
 If you have been awarded the fellowship, the email will ask you to reply and indicate whether or not you have received other funding for your fellowship work.
 Please reply promptly so as not to delay the calculation of your award.

-KHLF tries to coordinate timing with UCOP and Stevens Fellowship decisions.
+KHLF tries to coordinate timing with Summer Public Service and Stevens Fellowship award decisions.
 A separate email from KHLF will inform you of its decision.

 The amount of each fellowship will be $5,000.
 No subtraction will be made for money received from other sources to support the same summer work, but note that to be eligible for the Stevens Fellowship your summer position must be unpaid, meaning that you cannot receive financial compensation of any kind from the host organization.

 Alberta Johnson receives a Stevens Fellowship.
-She also gets a $1,000 summer fellowship from one of the law student associations she belongs to.
-Alberta’s Stevens Fellowship will be $5,000 and her total summer income will be $6,000.
+They also get a $1,000 summer fellowship from one of the law student associations they belong to.
+Alberta’s Stevens Fellowship will be $5,000 and their total summer income will be $6,000.

 Audie Norris receives a Stevens Fellowship.
 His host organization then offers to pay Audie a summer stipend of $6,000.
 Audie must decline the Stevens Fellowship because he is no longer eligible for it.

-The maximum possible award is $4,000.
+The award starts at $4,000 for first year students and $4,500 for second year students.
 Every dollar of other summer funding you receive for the fellowship work (such as, for example, stipends, work study pay, and outside fellowships) will be subtracted from your award at the rate of 50 cents to every dollar.
-Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for Uber, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
+Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for a ride share, etc.) does not count against your fellowship award; just remember that you must work full time performing the work for which you are receiving the fellowship.
 Scholarships that cover tuition, books and fees, even if received during the summer, do not count against your fellowship award.
-Finally, summer fellowship money received from the KHLF does not count against your UCOP award amount.

-Max Silva is selected for a UC Presidential Summer Public Service Award.
-His summer employer will pay him $2,500 in work-study wages for the summer and he receives a $500 grant from a local bar association to support his summer work.
-He will also get paid $2,000 to work as a Research Assistant to a Professor at nights and on weekends.
-Max’s UC Presidential Summer Public Service Fellowship will be:
+Max Silva, a 1L, is selected for a UC Presidential Summer Public Service Fellowship award.
+Max's summer employer will pay $2,500 in work-study wages for the summer and Max receives a $500 grant from a local bar association to support Max's summer work.
+Max will also get paid $2,000 to work as a Research Assistant to a Professor at nights and on weekends.
+Max’s Summer Public Service Fellowship award will be:

 $4,000 – ($2,500+$500)/2) = $2,500

-Arlene Choi is selected for a UC Presidential Public Service Fellowship.
+Arlene Choi, a 2L, is selected for a UC Presidential Summer Public Service Fellowship.
 Her host organization offers her a summer stipend of $6,000 for her work.
-Arlene’s UC Presidential Summer Public Service Fellowship will be:
+Arlene’s Summer Public Service Fellowship award will be:

 $4,000 – (0/2) = $4,000

-Maurice’s total summer earnings will be $5,500 (though note that Maurice will only have $4,000 to spend as he pleases; the $1,500 from the Segal Award will be credited directly to his financial aid account).
+Maurice’s total summer earnings will be $5,500 (though note that Maurice will only have $4,000 to spend as they please; the $1,500 from the Segal Award will be credited directly to their financial aid account).

 The amount of each award will be determined based on the availability of funding.
 In past years, KHLF has been able to award as much as $4,000 to students who did not receive other fellowships and as much as $2,000 for those who did.
-All KHLF Fellowship recipients are subject to a maximum cap of $6,000 from all sources.
+KHLF grant recipients must disclose to KHLF the sources and amounts of all other summer funding, including the amount received in any form from their organization.
+This includes, but is not limited to, stipends, transportation, and other expenses.
+Also any amount received from all outside sources, including, but not limited to, grants and scholarships.
+Grant recipients may not receive more than a total of $10,000 of total funding for the summer (including the KHLF summer Grant).
+Any amount above this cap will be refunded to KHLF accordingly.
 KHLF may fund part-time public interest legal work on a pro-rated basis.

 I’m also working as a research assistant this summer; will my pay reduce my fellowship award amount?

 No, only money you receive for the fellowship work (such as, for example stipends, work study pay, other fellowships) will be subtracted from your award at the rate of 50 cents to every dollar.
-Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for Uber, etc.) does not count against your fellowship award; just remember that you must complete a minimum of 400 hours performing the work for which you are receiving the fellowship.
+Money earned through other summer work (such as being a Research Assistant, house-sitting, driving for a ride share, etc.) does not count against your fellowship award; just remember that you must complete a full time internship performing the work for which you are receiving the fellowship.

 After my fellowship award was calculated I received money from another source for my work, what do I do?